SamsonPHP/upload/readme.md

 }
 ```

-To create file upload you need to create class \samson\upload\Upload, constructor of which can have three parameters.
+To create file upload you need to create class \samsonphp\upload\Upload, constructor of which can have three parameters.

 * First parameter is array of allowable file extensions for uploading file.
 * Second is array of parameters (or just one parameter) for your callback functions.
 It can be used if you are using module configuration.